threefoldfoundation/www_threefold_farming/content/page/how_it_works/header2/header2.md

 link2: ''
 ---

-Plug in your 3Node and take the initial step towards a better Iinternet for the entire world.
+Plug in your 3Node and take the initial step towards a better Internet for the entire world.

 <!-- Buttons:
 Join Us